Skip to main content

 Barton Reverses Himself On Sharia, Says He Didn't Mean To Approve Use Of Islamic Law

-David Barton’s interview with Jon Stewart on The Daily Show was filled with the usual gimmicks and distortions we have come to expect from the Right’s favorite pseudo-historian, but also came with a big surprise: Barton told Stewart that he supported the right of a Muslim-majority jurisdiction that could hypothetically want to implement Sharia law.
-This clearly contradicted Barton’s past opposition to Sharia law, yet it helped Barton represent himself on The Daily Show not as a partisan Christian Right activist but as someone who generally supports religious influence in government:
+David Barton’s interview with Jon Stewart on The Daily Show was filled with the usual gimmicks (link is external)and distortions (link is external)we have come to expect from the Right’s favorite pseudo-historian(link is external), but also came with a big surprise: Barton told Stewart that he supported the right of a Muslim-majority jurisdiction that could hypothetically want to implement Sharia law(link is external).
+This clearly contradicted Barton’s past opposition to Sharia law(link is external), yet it helped Barton represent himself on The Daily Show not as a partisan Christian Right activist but as someone who generally supports religious influence in government:

 Stewart: Do you feel like the majority in a locality should be able to determine…